ekkus93/councilmatic-website-docker/README.md

 _If you want to set a different password, you can change it in the docker-compose.yml file.
 If you change the password, you will also have to change the database password in "councilmatic/councilmatic/settings_deployment.py" for Django otherwise, the webserver will not be able to connect to the database._

 If you restarted your webserver environment and cannot connect to the database port, 6432, from your host, try restarting Docker.
-There is a bug with the Mac version of Docker where shutting down your Docker container doesn't release the port.

-1. Quit Docker from the menu bar:

-![Docker Control][image2]

-2. Restart it from Applications:

-![Docker app][image3]

-Docker might take a little while to restart.

-3. Try starting up your webserver environment again
+See the "Gotchas" section below.

 # Viewing the Website with Your Browser